usdot-fhwa-stol/connectedvsc/docs/Docker_Instructions.md

 # Running Dockerized ConnectedVCS Tools
 If you are running ConnectedVCS Tools using a docker image, you can use the following instructions:

 **NOTE:** Bing Maps is now deprecated and new users are no longer allowed to create API keys.
-We will be migrating to Azure Maps and updating this documentation soon.
+We will be migrating to a different map provider and updating this documentation soon.

 ## Prerequisites
 ConnectedVCS Tools has been developed using Ubuntu 20.04 and Ubuntu 22.04.
 Further testing with other operating systems is needed before guidance is created.
 For the moment, please use Ubuntu 20.04 or later [Ubuntu LTS Release](https://releases.ubuntu.com/).